Tag Archives: Teacher wellness

 Educators, How Well are You?

 Educators struggle with fatigue, stress, and burnout.
-You are pushing through and faking it until you make it.
-When someone asks you, “ how are you?”
+They push through and fake it until they make it.
+When someone asks you, “How are you?”
 Do you respond with, “I am well?”
 That’s a standard response, but how well are you?
-Before you answer that question, find out more about the eight dimensions of wellness.
+Before you answer that question, learn more about the eight dimensions of wellness.

 First, let’s discuss the definition of wellness.
-According to the National Wellness Institute, “wellness is an active process through which people become aware of and make choices toward a more successful existence.”
+According to the National Wellness Institute, “Wellness is an active process through which people become aware of and make choices toward a more successful existence.”
 So, educators, as you discover the eight dimensions of wellness, self-reflect on your processes and choices to ensure your wellness is a priority.

 Eight Dimensions of Wellness

 1. Physical wellness is all about your body.
-Your physical wellness depends on eating healthy food, getting enough sleep, and exercising.
+Physical wellness depends on eating healthy food, getting enough sleep, and exercising.

 1. Emotional wellness is about your feelings, attitude about life, and having support systems to get you through personal or professional challenges.
 Your mind is a terrible thing to neglect.

 1. Intellectual wellness is about your brain and learning new knowledge.
 Many people don’t realize that intellectual wellness is also a priority.
 Educators use their intellectual power throughout a school day.
 Therefore, you need a healthy brain to make crucial decisions and shifts daily.
-Also, using your intellectual power requires learning new skills, teaching and learning strategies, or the latest research.
+Also, using your intellectual power requires learning new skills, teaching strategies, or the latest research.

-1. Social wellness means you have positive and supportive relationships in your life.
-Both professionally and personally, your relationships can be a part of a robust support system.
+1. Social wellness means having positive and supportive relationships in your life.
+These relationships can be part of a robust professional and personal support system.

 1. Spiritual wellness focuses on your soul, inner self, and faith.
 Whether one is religious or not, we all have a spiritual side.
 Also, spiritual wellness can include meditation to renew ourselves and have inner peace.

-1. Environmental wellness is about our living conditions on earth.
+1. Environmental wellness is about our living conditions on Earth.
 Living and working conditions affect our health.
-Whether at home or work, we want to live free of harmful chemicals and toxins.
+We want to live free of harmful chemicals and toxins at home or work.

 1. Occupational wellness refers to our career, job, and workplace.
 Are you happy about your professional path?
 Is your workplace physically, emotionally, socially, or environmentally healthy?